THE PHILOSOPHY OF MIKE CAREN

 “If you want to keep talking negative about our music business, maybe you should get another job?”

 Mike Caren is an American A&R executive, producer and songwriter.
 At 17, he moved from Los Angeles to New York City after Craig Kallman offered him a job at Big Beat.
-Throughout his longstanding career, he has signed a plethora of artists, including Bruno Mars and Ed Sheeran, and produced on successful records that include Asher Roth’s “I love College” and “Hell Of A Life” with Kanye West.
+Throughout his longstanding career, he has helped sign a plethora of artists, including Bruno Mars and Ed Sheeran, and produced on successful records that include Asher Roth’s “I love College” and “Hell Of A Life” with Kanye West.

 Mike Caren serves as the Worldwide President of A&R for Warner Music Group.
 He also founded Artist Publishing Group in Los Angeles, a boutique music publishing company that is administered by Warner/Chappell.
 He is an interesting mix of modesty and confidence.
 A softly spoken man, who has honed his craft through the experiences life and work, got his first taste of industry life when he began to DJ at age 12.
 “I have a big thing on gut decisions” he says, “Did you spend the last 20 years in an isolated room?
 Everything you hear and see and do and absorb helps formulate your decision.
 That’s why you have to stay open, otherwise your ability to make that “gut decision” is impaired.”